 With organizational leaders having to make so many critical decisions daily, the pressure to make the best choice for their organizations is hard to ignore.
 While having a good amount of data certainly helps inform these decisions, leaders need to rely on tools that help them transform data into insights quickly and easily.
-Below we’ll cover three ways end-to-end enterprise data management (EDM) platforms can improve your decision-making process and make your life easier in the process.
+Below we’ll cover three ways end-to-end enterprise intelligence management platforms can improve your decision-making process and make your life easier in the process.

 Leaders are called decision-makers because they, unsurprisingly, have to make decisions for their organizations.
 A sound approach to decision-making is firstly (a) making sure we understand the problem well and secondly (b) making sure we have a good understanding of our options so we, decision-makers, can pick the right choice, maximizing the good and minimizing the bad.
 Sounds easy, right?